marwinsteiner/hyperopter/README.md

 ### Current Status

-Current Version: 0.1.0 (Development Phase)
+Current Version: 0.1.0 (Development Phase) - as soon as I have time I will implement further loss functions, to allow optimizing for highest Sharpe, highest PnL in period, highest Sortino, highest Calmar, lowest maximum drawdown, and so on.

 ## Quick Start